 Anemia Risk When Donating While Sick

 Anemia occurs when there aren’t enough red cells or hemoglobin molecules available to carry oxygen efficiently throughout the body.
-Giving blood while sick increases anemia risk due to two reasons:
+Giving blood while sick can make weakness feel more noticeable because:

-This double-hit effect means anemia-related symptoms such as weakness and shortness of breath can become more pronounced after donation if you’re unwell.
+This combination means symptoms such as weakness, lightheadedness, and shortness of breath may feel more pronounced after donation if you’re unwell.

 Taking Care After Donation If You Had A Cold Recently